bjornkihlberg/ChatApp/README.md

 ```ts
 myhub.invoke('PostMessage', { userName, content })
 ```
+*Notice that the object passed to the `invoke` method has to satisfy the shape of the `Message` type.
+Say it with me: "Boo!
+Implicit coupling!"*

 This will execute the method with the same name on the `MyHub` class on the server.
 ```fsharp
 type MyHub() =